BandaruMeghana/Neural-Network-Basics/README.md

 Use the files inside ```scripts``` to see the functionalities in action.

+Although, implementing the core concepts from scratch gives us the intuition, it is operationally easy to use the available libraries.
+Use the ```keras_MNIST.py``` and ```keras_CIFAR10.py``` to see the Tensorflow's Keras implementation.

 ```config.py``` has all the parameters that can be played around with!